 Students should purchase a parking permit prior to parking on campus.
 If a permit has not been purchased, students must purchase a daily visitor parking permit at one of the yellow visitor paystations located throughout the campus and park in a designated visitor or overflow space where the sign says “All TU Permits Valid.”

-Residents who move off campus or move to another on campus housing area must exchange their permit for a commuter/overflow permit, resident permit that corresponds to their new housing area or cancel their permit completely.
+Residents who move off campus or move to another on campus housing area must exchange their permit for a core/overflow permit, resident permit that corresponds to their new housing area or cancel their permit completely.
 The exchange must be made in person at the Auxiliary Services Business Office.
 Pro-rated refunds are available before certain dates.

-All freshmen commuters (less than 30 credits earned) are eligible to only purchase overflow permits.
-Once a student earns 30 credits, they are eligible to purchase a commuter permit.
+All freshmen commuters (less than 30 credits earned) are eligible to only purchase "Overflow" permits.
+Once a student earns 30 credits, they are eligible to purchase a "Core" permit.
 If a student moves on or off campus, they must exchange their permit for the correct permit type for their current status (resident or commuter).
 Permits can only be exchanged in person at the Auxiliary Services Business Office .

 Accessible parking spaces are located in all garages and lots on campus.
 Those who wish to use the designated accessible parking spaces are required to have both a state issued accessible permit/license plate assigned to them and a valid TU parking permit.
 A valid parking permit may be purchased at Parking & Transportation Services or at one of the yellow paystations located throughout the campus.